tjwentling/HustleTheRussell/README.md

 ![image](https://github.com/tjwentling/HustleTheRussell/assets/57773931/f601c6f7-a9c1-422e-8063-f6174c73d241)

+## Backgound of the Russell:

+Created in 1984, the Russell 2000 Index follows the performance of a group of roughly 2,000 small-cap stocks and is a common economic indicator for that segment of the U.S. market.

+The Russell 2000 is an important stock index because owning stocks of various sizes is a common way people diversify their investments.
+Other well-known indices, including the Dow Jones Industrial Average and the S&P 500, focus on large-cap stocks of well-established companies.
+But the Russell 2000 is a popular index for gauging returns on U.S. small-cap stocks.

+Seven indices we chose to focus on:

 ### **IWV** iShare Russell 3000 ETF:
 Overview:
 Exposes its investors to a broad range of U.S. companies and provides access to 3000 domestic stocks in a single fund.
 Investors use it to seek long-term growth.